 - Cardrona Alpine Resort: This is one of New Zealand’s most popular ski areas.
 No matter if you have no prior experience, you can enjoy and learn how to ski.
 Besides, there are beginner and intermediate levels to choose from.
 For those who are advanced skiers, don’t fret because the resort has extensive facilities and Olympic halfpipes.

 15. Eat, eat, eat!

-New Zealand’s cuisine is largely influenced by America, Europe, and Southeast Asia and closely-related to Australia.
-Whereas Maori cuisine is a different thing altogether; but to give you an idea, below is a list of food that you must try!
+New Zealand’s cuisine is largely influenced by America, Europe, and Southeast Asia and closely related to Australia.
+Whereas Maori cuisine is a different thing altogether; to give you an idea, below is a list of food that you must try!

 - Afghans: Crunchy chocolate cookies